Concentration of Gibbs measures onto minimizers of objective functions

 Introduction

 In many situations encountered in machine learning one is confronted with minimizing some parameterized objective or loss function which depends on data.
 For example, consider finding the smallest eigenvalue of a data covariance matrix \({\mathbf{M}}\) by minimizing the objective \(E({\mathbf{w}}) = \frac{1}{2}{\mathbf{w}}^T {\mathbf{M}}{\mathbf{w}}\) over the unit sphere.
 One approach to analyzing such problems and which is particularly popular among Physicists is to reduce the problem to that of Gibbs sampling.
 In particular, in the example above, instead of directly studying the objective \(E\) we instead consider a sequence of associated Gibbs measures with densities defined as \[ p_{\beta}({\mathbf{w}}) = \frac{\exp(- \beta E({\mathbf{w}}))}{\int_{{\mathbf{w}}\in \mathbb{S}^{d-1}} \exp \left( - \beta E({\mathbf{w}})\right) dQ}, \] where here \(Q\) denotes the uniform measure over the unit sphere in dimension \(d\).
 The kind of statement I’ve often come across, at least in the machine learning related tutorials concerning this technique, is something like “as the free parameter (also called the inverse temperature) \(\beta\) goes to infinity then the limiting Gibbs measure concentrates on the minimizers of the objective function”.
 The main idea then is that one can analyze and access the set of minimizers of the objective by instead analyzing and sampling from the limiting Gibbs measure (if this exists), which seems pretty neat!
 However, at least with regards to the ones I have read, many of the tutorials or notes on this subject seem to skip over the technical details: for example, what conditions are required for instance on the objective for the limiting distribution to exist, what type of convergence are we talking about and what does the limiting distribution look like?
-I was happy to find the answer to these in (Hwang 1980), however I confess the presentation, particularly in regard to which conditions are required where, a little confusing.
-On the off-chance it might be helpful to others in a similar position I thought I would present some re-phrased version of some of the results in (Hwang 1980) and write down the proof in little more detail.
+I was happy to find the answer to these in (Hwang 1980) but personally found the presentation slightly confusing.
+On the off-chance it might be helpful to others in a similar position I thought I would write down the results in (Hwang 1980) and also write down the proof in little more detail.

 Proving the limiting Gibbs measure (assuming it exists) is supported on the set of minimizers